 - ⏰ The Access hours are from 7:00 a.m. to 17:30 p.m..
 The most elevators / cable cars They close at 18:00 p.m..
 If I'm not mistaken, the free bus service inside the park too (check because they can extend it according to demand).
 Remember that you can enter through one door and leave through another, there are five entry and exit points!
 Then you can take a taxi or Didi to Wulingyuan, they are very economical.

-Where to stay in Zhangjiajie National Park
+Where to stay when visiting the National Park

 As we discussed, the Zhangjiajie National Forest Park It has five entrances.
 Without a doubt, the one who We recommend the one in the eastern area next to the town of Wulingyuan.
 Because?
 Due to its short distance to the park access and where you can buy tickets.
 Also for its wide range of accommodation and restaurants.
 Our hotel was only a 5 minute walk from the access.
 Is Yoba Boutique Hotel and it was great.
 It cost us about €40 a night and had breakfast included, we left you a photo of the hall.
 Also, there was a good restaurant right next door.

-La Tianmen Mountain is another gem of the Zhangjiajie area to see.
-We already spoke outside China's Avatar Park, in the city of the same name.
-That is, about 40 minutes from Wullingyuan (the other base camp).
-The day we arrived by plane from Shanghai we stayed here, 5 minutes walk to the cable car to visit Tianmen Mountain the next day.
+La Tianmen Mountain is another gem to see in the Zhangjiajie areaIt's located in the city of the same name, about 40 minutes from Wullingyuan (our first base camp).
+We stayed here the day we arrived by plane from Shanghai.
+5 minutes walk to the cable car to visit Tianmen Mountain the next day.
 Below we share the activities to do in Tianmen Mountain.

 - Ride the world's longest cable car to the top, having a length of 7,5 kilometers.
 During the 30-minute ride, you'll be able to enjoy panoramic views of the mountainous landscape and lush forests (fog permitting).

 - Tour the famous Heaven's Door, a natural cave 131 meters high, 57 meters wide and 60 meters deep.
-The Gate of Heaven is a sacred place and one of the most impressive natural formations on the mountain..
-You can also walk up, which is 999 mini steps up here.
-We share a stock photo with you, since we didn't have any luck with the weather.
+The Gate of Heaven is a sacred place and one of the most impressive natural formations on the mountain.You can also walk up, which is 999 steps to get here.
+We're sharing a stock photo since we weren't lucky with the weather.

 - Walk along its paths next to the cliffs at a height of 1,430 meters above sea level.
 There are two glass trails, neither are included in the Tianmen Mountain entrance price.
 If you're lucky with the weather, you'll have some stunning views of the landscape.
 Still, it is very exciting to stop by here if you are not afraid of heights.